Ray Aviation Scholarship

 Young Eagles EAA Air Academy from Bob Prange

-Registration is available and EAA has announced the 2025 dates, prices and changes to the course content for the EAA Air Academy, a series of camps designed to introduce young people ages 14-18 to the aviation world.
+Registration began in September for 2025 EAA Air Academy which is a series of camps designed to introduce young people ages 14-18 to the aviation world.
 Kids stay at the EAA Air Academy Lodge in Oshkosh, Wisconsin.
 Experienced aviation instructors help them delve into flight through studies, hands-on demonstrations, flight simulation, and other exciting activities.
 Campers will receive a ride in a Cessna Skycatcher or Skyhawk or a helicopter, weather permitting.
+Most of the sessions are already full and only accepting waitlist registrations but EAA Chapter 186 has reserved three spots for kids that would like to attend.
+We will pay $500 of your child’s tuition.
+The child’s family will be responsible for transportation and from the lodge.
+Find additional information on course content, lodge accommodations and registration here.

 All sessions offered are the same camp.